mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 Where `config` is an object whose fields represent the [Microservice environment variables](../development_suite/api-console/api-design/services.md#environment-variable-configuration).

-Some environment variable will be pre-compiled when you create the service from template, other will be not but will have a placeholder as value.
+Some environment variables will be pre-compiled when you create the service from template, others won't, but they will still have a placeholder as value.
 Replace it with the correct value.

 Here some tips: